Accidental Death & Dismemberment (AD&D)

 Payments will be made until on of the following occurs:

-2. 2 years have elapsed from the date of the accidental bodily injury, or
+2. two years have elapsed from the date of the accidental bodily injury, OR

 3. the insured person dies.